Islamic University of Indonesia: Students Housing Facilities or Rusunawa

 Is a new building built from the Ministry of Housing grant and has been submitted to Universitas Islam Indonesia at the end of the year 2007.
 This Rusunawa capacity of 300 students who are temporarily reserved for student activities.

 Center for International Language and Cultural Studies (CILACS)

 Is language training center and cultural studies under Universitas Islam Indonesia which committed to play a role in the improvement of language skills.

 Unisi 104.75 FM

 Is one of earliest radio broadcasts in universities in Yogyakarta.

 Cyberspace Internet café

 Is located in the Basement of Rectorate Building in integrated campus area.
 In this facility, students can request access to integrated hotspots.

-Faculties and programs
+Faculties and programmes

-Out of the 25 study programs currently available at UII, over 70% have obtained "A" accreditation for their study programs.
+Out of the 25 study programmes currently available at UII, over 70% have obtained "A" accreditation for their study programs.
 Furthermore, among the recent accomplishments, there are currently 17 UII study programs that have received "Unggul" accreditation.